80% of tech could be built outside IT by 2024, thanks to low-code tools

 “For instance, machine learning features for helping coding are available.
 One example is Microsoft’s Intellicode,” Kandaswamy told VentureBeat.
 “While such tools are in their infancy, we expect their sophistication to improve and [that] they’ll help reduce the barriers for those without specialized skills to develop useful technology products and services.”

-Overall, this trend toward democratizing technology development is driven by a new category of buyers outside of the traditional IT enterprise, Garter says.
+Overall, this trend toward democratizing technology development is driven by a new category of buyers outside of the traditional IT enterprise, Gartner says.
 Total business-led IT spend averages up to 36% of the formal IT budget, according to the firm’s findings.

 Pandemic impact